IDEA4RC/idea4rc-helm-capsule/README.md

 - The Load Balancer needs to be configured with a range of IPs (one at minimum) to provide an IP to the Istio Ingress Gateway.
 This could be, for eg., a public VIP.

 ## Configuration
-The idea here is to have a Capsule deployment that's as flexible as possible.
+The idea here is to have a Capsule deployment that's easy to execute and as flexible as possible.
 This means that the user will be able to configure the main components freely and/or to turn on/off specific features.

 The main configuration file is the ```values.yaml``` at the root of the chart.
 This file contains all the variables used within the chart that are used to generate the actual yaml files that will be fed to Kubernetes.
 Users can rewrite these values at their leisure.
-For example, authentication can be disabled simply by setting ```auth_enable: False```, multiple user roles can be defined by altering ```auth_policies```, FHIR docker image changed by replacing the ```fhir.server.image.tag``` with the desired version, Kiali/Prometheus deployment can be turned off, etc. Users are invited to take a look at the ```values.yaml``` file to understand which variables can be interacted with.
+For example, keystone authentication can be disabled simply by setting ```auth_enable: False```, multiple user roles can be defined by altering ```auth_policies```, FHIR docker image changed by replacing the ```fhir.server.image.tag``` with the desired version, Kiali/Prometheus deployment can be turned off, etc. Users are invited to take a look at the ```values.yaml``` file to understand which variables can be interacted with.

 Another way to alter the chart configuration is by overriding values when executing the install command by leveraging the ```--set``` switch.
-Multiple values can be overridden by passing multiple switches.
+Multiple values can be overridden by passing multiple instances of the ```--set``` switch.

+> [!WARNING]
-:warning: remeber to change the default user/passwords in the following "secret" files before installing:
+> Remember to change the default user/passwords in the following "secret" files before installing:
-  - dataextract-postgres-secret.yaml
+>   - dataextract-postgres-secret.yaml
-  - etl-postgres-secret.yaml
+>   - etl-postgres-secret.yaml
-  - fhir-postgres-secret.yaml
+>   - fhir-postgres-secret.yaml
-  - omop-secrets.yaml
+>   - omop-secrets.yaml
-  - celery-secrets.yaml
+>   - celery-secrets.yaml

 ## How to Deploy